Huessenbergnetz/HBN_SFOS_Components/README.md

 ### PaypalChooser

-The *PaypalChooser* can be used to offer an ComboBox that lets the user choose from a list of currencies.
+The *PaypalChooser* can be used to offer a ComboBox that lets the user choose from a list of currencies.
 If the user chooses a currency, a browser window will be opened with a PayPal donation site.

     import harbour.myapp.btsc

     PaypalChooser {
         // address of the PayPal account that will receive the donation (mandatory)
         email: me@exmaple.com

         // name of your organization or yourself (mandatory, but free definable)
         organization: "Me myself"

         // name of your app or whatever (optional)
         item: "My App"

         // message shown to the donator (optional)
         message: "Thank you for your donation."

         // label shown on the ComboBox (optional), default is "Donate via PayPal in"
         label: "Donate"

         // description below the ComboBox (optional)
         description: "We like donations."
     }